Motivating Careerists: Introduction

-Not all civil servants shared Cummings's enthusiasm about Brexit.
-In fact, many were confused, depressed, and/or annoyed at implementing the plan.
-After long being trapped in the black hole of Brexit, a civil servant complained to {\it The Guardian}: ``Heaven help us if no deal (Brexit) actually happens.''\footnote{``Many civil servants are depressed – including me.
-Brexit will do that to you.'', {\it The Guardian}, 26 November 2019. } Jill Rutter, a former treaury mandarin, put straightforwardly: ``Brexit is an article of faith, rather than a pragmatic choice.''\footnote{``The civil service must speak truth to Boris (and his Cabinet)''. {\it The Institute for Government}.
-25 July 2019.} Others in the Whitehall question the practicability of Cummings's rush and radical changes prior to the Brexit.
-Dave Penman, the head of the FDA union, pinpointed the source of (de)motivation in reform implementation:`` There's a huge difference between bringing in new ideas or radical agendas and implementing untested ideologies which, if they go wrong, will impact upon the delivery of public services to millions of citizens.''\footnote{``Dominic Cummings role provokes alarm inside civil service''. {\it The Guardian}, July 25 2019.} Indeed, Cummings shall be happy to see these unelected bureaucrats pander to support the Brexit.
-But even a Brexit-zealot like him faces an incentive problem: how to motivate its implementation?
+Motivation is crucial for the effective operation of organizations.
+In economics, motivation is typically achieved through explicit contracts.
+In politics, such contracts are rare.
+Instead, careerists often align their decisions with public opinion or the preferences of their superiors (e.g., \cite{maskin2004politician}, \cite{fox2007government}).
+This can not only distort decision-making, but also demotivate those responsible for carrying out the decisions they have made.

-This paper brings the motivation problem to a pandering context, focusing on the right kind of accountability within the delegated reform decisions.
-The delegates' office and policy motives are imperfectly aligned; hence, to what extent the public might fine-tune these motives determines the quality of the reform decision-making.
-The only policy instrument that public can harness is the delegates' accountability, that is, they shall be removed from office unless their reform decision-making admit certain ``nice'' features.
-Then the question becomes: what are the nice features that would align the delegates' policy and office-holding motives?
-Can the delegates be credibly rewarded/punished electorally after the policy-making?
-And finally, what kind of accountability would best serve the policy interest for the public?
+Two examples help illustrate this point.
+Within parliamentary systems, department aides can become frustrated when pressured to both agree to and effectively carry out tasks they do not support.
+The appointment of Dominic Cummings as a senior advisor to Boris Johnson, a key Brexit advocate, notably demotivated many British civil servants.
+Cummings equated support for a no-deal Brexit with loyalty.
+He promised extra Treasury funds to department aides, intending to compel them to actively support and implement the Brexit agenda.
+Essentially, this created a ``do or die'' scenario for department aides.\footnote{``How Dominic Cummings took control in Boris Johnson’s first days as Prime Minister''. {\it BuzzfeedNews}.
+27 July 2019.} But not all civil servants shared his enthusiasm for Brexit; in fact, many felt confused and demoralized.
+For example, after grappling with the complexities of Brexit for an extended period, one civil servant lamented to {\it The Guardian}, ``Heaven help us if no deal (Brexit) actually happens.''\footnote{``Many civil servants are depressed – including me.
+Brexit will do that to you''. {\it The Guardian}, 26 November 2019.} Former treasury official Jill Rutter described Brexit as ``an article of faith.''\footnote{ ``The civil service must speak truth to Boris (and his Cabinet).''
+The Institute for Government, 25 July 2019.} Dave Penman, head of the FDA union, criticized the enforcement of unproven ideologies that could negatively impact public service delivery.\footnote{``Dominic Cummings's role provokes alarm inside civil service.''
+The Guardian, 25 July 2019.}